6th English Language Arts Unit 18

 During this exciting period, brave explorers like Christopher Columbus set sail across vast oceans, hoping to find new trade routes and lands.
 They used the latest innovations in navigation and shipbuilding to help them on their journeys.
 When they finally reached the shores of what we now know as the Americas, these explorers encountered the indigenous peoples who had lived there for thousands of years.

 The arrival of the Europeans marked the beginning of a massive migration.
 Settlers came in waves, each group establishing a colony in the New World.
-These colonies were often governed by treaties, which were agreements between the European settlers and the indigenous tribes.
+These colonies were often governed by treaties, which were agreements between the European settlers and the indigenous groups.
 Unfortunately, many of these treaties were unfair, favoring the Europeans and causing much suffering for the native populations.

 The indigenous peoples had rich traditions and ways of life that were deeply connected to the land.
 They had their own languages, customs, and beliefs that were very different from those of the Europeans.
 The arrival of the settlers disrupted these traditions and led to many changes.
 Some were forced into labor, others lost their lands, and sadly, many died from diseases brought by the Europeans.